logan-pearce/reflected-light-planets-plot/readme.md

 There are a lot more parameters in the planets .csv file that be plotted by changing the column name in the `plotx` and `ploty` parameter.
 You can turn off highlighting the selected planets by commenting those lines, or select different planets to highlight by selecting the names from the planet .csv file in the first few rows of the plot cell.
 You can turn off and on the contrast cuves to plot by setting the keyword to false (Ex: to turn off Roman contrast curve set `plot_roman_curve = False`).

 Any questions or suggestions please email me at lapearce@umich.edu.

+## License and acknowledgements
+This plot was produced as part of the ELT Postdoctoral Fellowship at the University of Michigan.
+It is licensed under Creative Commons 4.0 and Zenodo record https://doi.org/10.5281/zenodo.21419975

 ## Change log
 #### 2026-07-17